The HomesExplore homes for sale or for rent

-Home sizes and prices range from 1000 square feet in the low $200k range to over
+Home sizes and prices range from 1000 square feet to over 2000 square feet.

 - Energy-efficient, with deep wall framing and excellent blown insulation.